atgreen/green-orb/README.md

 ## Introduction

-Green Orb monitors your application's console output for patterns that you define, and performs actions based on what it detects.
-It serves as a versatile assistant, taking care of routine but critical monitoring tasks.
-Green Orb is lightweight and suitable for use with containerized applications.
-It's especially useful for SREs looking to automate and respond to the vital signs of their systems.
+Green Orb is a lightweight monitoring tool that enhances your application's reliability by observing its console output for specific patterns and executing predefined actions in response.
+Designed to integrate seamlessly, it's deployed as a single executable binary that runs your application as a subprocess, where it can monitor all console output, making it particularly useful in containerized environments.
+Green Orb acts as a proactive assistant, handling essential monitoring tasks and enabling SREs to automate responses to crucial system events effectively.

 ## Features